 What does possessive aggression look like in my French Bulldog?

 A French Bulldog that owns an item can display possessive aggression towards anyone approaching him.
-It’s not unusual to find food, treats, toys with family members nearby or present.
+Finding food treats, toys with family members nearby or present is not unusual.
 Your French Bulldog may be in a problem if it is extremely protective of an item, especially when other dogs want it also, or if both dogs seem to be to fight to take or keep the resource.
 Your French Bulldog may occasionally show no signs of aggression unless they are surrounded by items (foods, toys), in which case removing the items should minimize aggression.

 In most cases, dog aggression is aggravated by conditioning and learning.
 A common mistake is punishing the dog by displaying anger toward other dogs.
 Your Frenchie considers an act of aggression successful when it results in the other dog retreating (or being removed by its owner).
 You may be rewarding the aggressive behavior if you try to calm your French Bulldog.